-Several of Keyera's gas plants are interconnected by pipelines, including: (a) the Strachan, Brazeau River, West Pembina, Nordegg River, (b) the Rimbey and Gilby plants, (c) Brazeau North and Pembina North, (d) Bigoray and Cynthia.
+Several of Keyera's gas plants are interconnected by pipelines, including: (a) the Strachan, Brazeau River, West Pembina and, Nordegg River plants, (b) the Brazeau North and Pembina North plants, and (c) the Bigoray and Cynthia plants.
 This interconnectivity provides significant operational flexibility.
 It allows raw gas to be directed to the gas plant best suited to process a particular type of gas, and also allows gas to be re-directed during turnarounds or periods of capacity constraints.
 In addition to these plant interconnections, some producing areas are served by more than one gathering system, which also allows production to be directed to different plants even if the plants themselves are not interconnected.